Healthy Homes Assessment Pakowhai

 Draught Stopping Pakowhai

-Draughts may lead to dropping temperatures within homes.
-A damp home will cost more to heat, which completed jobs in wasting money and energy.
+Draughts may lead to lower temperatures in houses.
+A draughty house will cost more to heat, resulting in wasted money and energy.

-You don’t need to block up intentional holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors may be required to allow for the movement of the structure as the household gets warmer and cooler, in order to let them be opened and closed rather than securing.
-We will test all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps in the building.
+For instance, small gaps around windows and doors may be required to allow for movement within the building when the home warms and cools in order to let them be closed and opened rather instead of being stuck.
+We will examine all doors and windows in the Healthy Homes assessment of your rental property.

 draught stopping building inspections